Russia Election Hacking Not ‘News,’ CIA Boss Mike Pompeo Says — Attacks By Russia ‘Not Particularly Original’

-Mike Pompeo, the 53-year-old director of the United States Central Intelligence Agency, appeared to downplay the significance of Russian interference in the 2016 U.S. presidential election, calling the Russian meddling “not particularly original” and saying that “there’s no news” in the reports that Russian intelligence agents, on the direction of the country’s political strongman Vladimir Putin, attempted to interfere in the election in a way that would sway voters toward Donald Trump and away from Democrat Hillary Clinton.
+Mike Pompeo, the 53-year-old director of the United States Central Intelligence Agency, appeared to downplay the significance of Russian interference in the 2016 U.S. presidential election, calling the Russian meddling “not particularly original.”
+He added that “there’s no news” in the reports that Russian intelligence agents, on the direction of the country’s political strongman Vladimir Putin, attempted to interfere in the election in a way that would sway voters toward Donald Trump and away from Democrat Hillary Clinton.

-Pompeo’s comments came in an interview with newly hired, conservative MSNBC host Hugh Hewitt on Saturday.
+Pompeo’s comments came in an interview with newly-hired conservative MSNBC host Hugh Hewitt on Saturday.
 A full transcript of Pompeo’s interview with Hewitt can be read on Hewitt’s personal online site at this link.

 “The intelligence community has said that this election was meddled with by the Russians in a way that is frankly not particularly original,” Pompeo told Hewitt.